sonic-net/SONiC/doc/stp/MSTP_HLD.md

 - debug spanning_tree dump instance interface \<instance-id\> \<ifname\>

 ## Disabled Commands
-Following commands are used to configure parameters at VLAN level and these commands are disabled if spanning-tree mode is MSTP:
+Following commands are used to configure parameters at VLAN level and these commands are disabled if spanning-tree mode is `mstp`:

 - config spanning_tree vlan (enable|disable) \<vlan\>
 - config spanning_tree vlan forward_delay \<vlan\> \<fwd-delay-value\>